christos8566/freecodecamp_data_analysis.res/README.md

 # freecodecamp_data_analysis.res

-This fold is for practise and training the data analysis skills
+This activity is for practice and training in data analysis skills